||Women and men, girls and boys, and vulnerable groups

 - Those who have already been injured by explosives are assisted to regain social and financial stability.

-- Land survey and clearance operations have been conducted in 16 governorates and 81 districts; and over 6.4 million square meters of land have been cleared.
+- Land survey and clearance operations were conducted in 18 governorates and 95 districts and over 3.4 million square meters of land were cleared.

-- Previously-inactive YEMAC teams are now fully-functioning and there are approximately 1,000 active personnel.
+- Previously-inactive YEMAC teams are now fully-functional with approximately 1,200 active personnel.

-- Over 10 million Yemenis have benefitted from YEMAC activities; and more than 360,000 have participated in mine-risk education activities.
+- Nearly one million Yemenis directly benefitted from YEMAC activities and nearly 716,000 have participated in mine-risk education activities.